enriquegrodrigo/spark-crowd/README.md

 2 | 2| 0
 ...|...|...

-So the user needs to provide the annotations using this typed datasets to apply the learning methods.
+So the user needs to provide the annotations using this typed data sets to apply the learning methods.
 This is usually simple if the user has all the information above in a Spark DataFrame:
 - The `example` variable should be in the range `[0..number of Examples]`
 - The `annotator` variable should be in the range `[0..number of Annotators]`